ibm-cloud-architecture/dba-onboarding-automation/README.md

                     1. Add **Authenicated users** with **Author** permission.
 Note: this is selected as an **Alias Account**
                 1. Repeat the step above for any subfolders
     1. Navigator Administration
-        1. Repositories - the lab uses two object stores - the FileNet content object store and the BAW target object store
+        1. Connections, Repositories - the lab uses two object stores - the FileNet content object store and the BAW target object store
             1. For the FileNet content object store:
                 1. **General** tab - Display Name: **Corporate Operations**
                 1. **Configuration Parameters** tab: